AMT Medical

 Venture Round in 2019

-Hiber, founded in 2016 and based in Amsterdam, Netherlands, specializes in providing global and affordable IoT connectivity through its innovative Hiberband platform.
-The company has developed a nano-satellite system designed to offer low-cost data connectivity for sensors worldwide.
-This platform facilitates easy, low-power access to a network, enabling users to gather and transmit small data packages from monitoring devices located anywhere on the planet.
-By simplifying the installation of its modem in various devices, Hiber allows for efficient data collection and actionable insights, positioning itself as a leader in next-generation IoT core infrastructure.
+Hiber Global, founded in 2016 and based in Amsterdam, Netherlands, specializes in providing satellite broadband services and affordable IoT connectivity through its Hiberband technology.
+The company has developed a nano-satellite platform that enables low-cost data transmission for Internet of Things (IoT) devices and sensors worldwide.
+This platform facilitates easy access to low-power networks, allowing users to gather small data packages from diverse monitoring devices, regardless of their location.
+Hiber's innovative solutions deliver actionable insights, making it a leader in next-generation IoT core infrastructure.